Flexibility, a holistic approach, and the right software platform and services are important factors for resilient supply chain planning.

 5 Supply Chain Strategies to Embrace Today for a Safer Tomorrow

-In addition to actions your company is already taking to address and mitigate the disruptions we’ve seen over the past year, your supply chain planning should include strategies that will build resilience and future-proof your long-term business against unforeseen risks.
+In addition to actions your company is already taking to address and mitigate the disruptions caused by the pandemic, your supply chain planning should include strategies that will build resilience and future-proof your long-term business against unforeseen risks.
 Here are five tips to do just that.

 1. Take a comprehensive view to optimize your planning